-The Justice for David movement emerged in response to the March 2018 killing of 21-year-old David Dragicevic, which had not been solved as of year’s end.
+The Justice for David movement emerged in response to the 2018 killing of 21-year-old David Dragicevic, which had not been solved as of September.
 Dragicevic’s family mobilized thousands of citizens in support of their search for the facts of the killing and demand for justice.
 The RS government justified its decision to ban all public gatherings of the group, including protests, claiming the movement failed to respect the law fully during previous rallies.
-Some journalists and protestors alleged that during the arrests police used excessive force on protesters and produced photographs that appeared to support their claims.
+Some journalists and protesters alleged that during the arrests police used excessive force on protesters and produced photographs that appeared to support their claims.

 There are 10 laws governing the right to free assembly in different parts of the country, all of which were generally assessed to be overly restrictive.
 Examples include the prohibition of public assembly in front of numerous public institutions in the RS, while some cantonal laws in the Federation (e.g., in Central Bosnia Canton) prescribe criminal liability for failing to fulfill administrative procedures for holding a peaceful assembly.